 Many compact sewing machines have handles or are small enough that they’re easy to carry around without one.

 Looking for the best mini sewing machine?
-We’ve compiled a list of six models that are affordable, easy to use and have most or all of the features listed above.
+We’ve compiled a list of twelve models that are affordable, easy to use and have most or all of the features listed above.

 1. Singer START 1304 Mini Sewing Machine

-The START 1304 was designed for beginners, and it’s made by one of the most reputable brands in the industry: SINGER.
+The SINGER START 1304 is a great sewing machine for beginners, and it’s made by one of the most reputable brands in the industry: SINGER.